appmgr/appmgr/docs/README.md

   settings etc (PATH).

 * Add support for hooks in .app/hooks.
 Example hooks:
     * Diff config.
-Save a backup of the config On installtaion
+Save a backup of the config on installtaion.
+    * Copy the configuration from the previous installation.

 * Support changing current version.